-When the power door main switch is pushed to the "OFF" position, the power operation is not available by the sliding door switch on the pillar, sliding door one-touch switch and power assist.
+When the power door main switch is pushed to the "OFF" position, the power operation is not available by the sliding door one-touch switch and power assist.

 The power sliding door system can be operated when all of following conditions are satisfied.